OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/DEMS1InterviewNotes_20180705.md

 - DEMS1 believes reference librarians absolutely should know open data.
 - Open data empowers people to answer their own questions when no single source addresses the question, and command of open data reinforces information literacy, by building in verification and critical thinking (especially in a world where many parties use data to tell the story they want to tell).
 - DEMS1 believes information management -- including management of data -- means making informed choices to save "meaningful" information, not everything because it "might" be useful someday.
 Information technology has made it tempting to save everything.
 Finding meaning still requires human effort, even when we use machines to find patterns.
 - DEMS1 also supports the broader spirit behind open data.
-DEMS1 finds the current publishing ecosystem unstainable, and suppports efforts to keep information from being hidden behind proprietary walls.
+DEMS1 finds the current publishing ecosystem unsustainable, and supports efforts to keep information from being hidden behind proprietary walls.

 ## Has the library advised local government about open data publishing?
 - The library has had conversations with local government about the benefits of open-data publishing.